sethvincent/notes/README.md

 - [git](git/README.md)
   - [workflows](git/workflows/README.md)

+## See also
+- Google's engineering practices documentation has [guidelines for creating and reviewing pull requests](https://google.github.io/eng-practices/)

 ## Contributing

 Interested in contributing to one of these projects?
 Awesome!
 Get involved in the project-specific issue queues, chat rooms, or other project-specific forums.